 As a result, large-scale project development can take months, depending on the complexity of the construction, which can ultimately affect your company’s web development costs.

 As mentioned above, if you spend a lot of money on Shopify store development but can’t find a reputable developer, it still won’t work.
-In particular, BSS Commerce is a long-time Shopify partner, so BSS is confident with solid knowledge and information to provide the best service to customers.
-BSS Commerce will help you create simple, sales-driven, and robust online businesses as a leading development agency with over nine years of experience from the small stuff to the big picture.
+In particular, BSS Shopify Commerce is a long-time Shopify store development company, so BSS is confident with solid knowledge and information to provide the best service to customers.
+BSS Commerce will help you create simple, sales-driven, and robust online businesses as a leading development agency with over 9 years of experience from the small stuff to the big picture.